Probing Andreev reflection reach in semiconductor-superconductor hybrids by Aharonov-Bohm effect

-Finally we turn our attention to the implementation of the discussed concept in state-of-the-art experimental devices.
-Namely, we consider a structure formed by crossing nanowires such they form a hashtag -- a square interferometer \cite{gazibegovic_epitaxy_2017} as presented in the inset of Fig.~\ref{comparison}(b).
-The Aharonov-Bohm conductance oscillations have been already measured in those devices and the development in the superconductor deposition allows for an arbitrary arrangement of the superconducting leads -- either during the growth stage \cite{krogstrup_epitaxy_2015} or later by the means of litographical deposition \cite{gul_hard_2017}.
-In our calculations we assume that the device is connected to a normal and superconducting leads through two protruding ends of the wires and that two arms of the structure are proximitized by a superconductor that opens the energy gap $\Delta$ therein -- see inset in Fig. \ref{comparison} (b).
-We assume the arm length $600$ nm, the width $80$ nm and spin-orbit coupling with the strength comparable to the one reported experimentally i.e. $\alpha = 50$ meVnm \cite{van_weperen_spin-orbit_2015, kammhuber_conductance_2017, wojcik_tuning_2018} .
+Now we turn our attention to the implementation of the discussed concept in state-of-the-art experimental devices.
+Namely, we consider a structure formed by crossing nanowires such they form a hashtag -- a square interferometer \cite{gazibegovic_epitaxy_2017} as presented in the inset of Fig.~\ref{comparison} (b).
+The Aharonov-Bohm conductance oscillations have been already measured in those devices and the development in the superconductor deposition allows for an arbitrary arrangement of the superconducting lead -- either during the growth stage \cite{krogstrup_epitaxy_2015} or later by the means of litographical deposition \cite{gul_hard_2017}.
+In our calculations we assume that the device is connected to a normal and superconducting leads through two protruding corners of the square and that two arms of the structure are covered by a superconductor on the length $(L-W)\chi$ that opens the energy gap $\Delta$ therein -- see inset in Fig. \ref{comparison} (b).
+We assume the arm length $L=600$ nm, the width $80$ nm and spin-orbit coupling with the strength comparable to the one reported experimentally i.e. $\alpha = 50$ meVnm \cite{van_weperen_spin-orbit_2015, kammhuber_conductance_2017, wojcik_tuning_2018}.

-Figure \ref{comparison} (a) shows conductance traces calculated at $E=0$ for several values of the gap parameter $\Delta$ ranging from $0.2$ meV to $1.9$ meV.
-The traces are sequentially shifted by $0.08$ $e^2/h$ for clarity of the presentation.
-We see that as the gap is increased the Aharonov-Bohm oscillation period -- the distance between the two red dots -- also raises.
-Note that for the gap $0.2$ meV the wave function tail in the proximitized region is more than the length of the arms and there are concurring processes of interference at the input and output connectors which leads to the change of the conductance trace character.
+Figure \ref{comparison} (a) shows conductance traces calculated at $E=0$ for several values of the gap parameter $\Delta$ ranging from $0.2$ meV to $1.9$ meV for the two arms fully covered ($\chi=1$).
+The traces are sequentially shifted by $0.6$ $e^2/h$ for clarity of the presentation.
+We see that as the gap is increased the Aharonov-Bohm oscillation period -- the distance between the two red dots -- also increases.

-To qualitatively analyze the correspondence between the induced gap parameter $\Delta$ and the Aharonov-Bohm oscillations we compare the coherence length predicted theoretically with the ones that result from the conductance oscillation period.
-The theoretical estimation of the coherence length is obtained for each transverse mode as,
+To quantitatively analyze the correspondence between the induced gap parameter $\Delta$ and the Aharonov-Bohm oscillations we compare the coherence length predicted theoretically with the values that can be extracted from the oscillation period.
+The theoretical estimation of the coherence length is obtained for each transverse mode from Eq. (\ref{xieq}): we consider an infinite channel of width $W$ and obtain the coherence length as the largest decay length $\xi = \max \mathit{Re}[\kappa]^{-1}$ of the evanescent waves $\Psi \sim e^{-\kappa x}$ at zero energy, where $\kappa$ is the eigenvalue of the translational operator \cite{sticlet_robustness_2017, nowak_renormalization_2018}.
+We plot $\xi$ with the orange curve in Fig. \ref{comparison} (b).